perweij/dash.el/README.md

 Or you can just dump `dash.el` in your `load-path` somewhere.

-If you want the function combinators, then also:

-    M-x package-install dash-functional

 ## Using in a package

 Add something like this to the [library's headers](https://gnu.org/software/emacs/manual/html_node/elisp/Library-Headers.html):

     ;; Package-Requires: ((dash "2.17.0"))

-To get function combinators:

-    ;; Package-Requires: ((dash "2.17.0") (dash-functional "1.2.0"))

 ## Upcoming breaking change!